Case study: Our ability to deliver services that add value and improve efficiency

 We went live with a primary eHub solution but it quickly became apparent that, despite extensive research pre go-live, a primary eHub was not a “one size fits all” solution.
 For practices with strong triage protocols and processes we therefore now offer a secondary eHub solution.
 We are the only eHub to run as both a primary and secondary service.

-We now run the only Sussex eHub to run with more than one clinical system and to operate with more than one OC provider (eConsult and Silicon/Footfall)
+We ran the only Sussex eHub to run with more than one clinical system and to operate with more than one OC provider (eConsult and Silicon/Footfall)

-Results have been oustanding with 100% patient satisfaction and all practices who responded to survey confiirming that the eHub service had freed up capacity, allowing them to see more patients.
+Results were been oustanding with 100% patient satisfaction and all practices who responded to survey confiirming that the eHub service had freed up capacity, allowing them to see more patients.